zeba-hub/LinearRegression/README.md

 # LinearRegression
 Dataset I'm referring to can be downloaded from https://www.kaggle.com/zebashaikh/linear-regression-on-advertising-dataset
 Code:
+Linear_model_4_Advertising.ipynb file can be loaded in jupyter notebook and executed directly.
-code covers Simple and mulitple linear regression concept using sklearn
+It covers Simple and mulitple linear regression concept using sklearn